 - 6. No

 So if you smoke your first cigarette sixty-one minutes or later after waking, you don’t find it difficult to refrain from smoking where it is forbidden (and how is ‘difficult’ defined?), and even if you smoke ten cigarettes per day, etc., then you would be regarded by the result of this questionnaire as being only lightly addicted.
-But whatever the supposed degree of addiction, a ten cigarette a day smoker still has a ten cigarette a day problem.
+But whatever the supposed degree of addiction, a ten-cigarettes-a-day smoker still has a ten-cigarettes-a-day problem.

-The simplistic thinking behind this approach is that someone who is ‘lightly addicted’ may be able to ditch tobacco just with the support of a counsellor, whereas for a ‘heavily addicted’ smoker, ‘cravings can hamper your quit attempts so you should use stop smoking medication to increase your chances of success.’
-Note they say such a smoker should use stop smoking medication although this will only ‘increase [your] chances of success.’
+The simplistic thinking behind this approach is that someone who is lightly addicted may be able to ditch tobacco just with the support of a counsellor, whereas for a heavily addicted smoker, ‘cravings can hamper your quit attempts so you should use stop-smoking medication to increase your chances of success.’
+Note they say such a smoker should use stop smoking medication although this will only increase the chances of success.
 It seems to be rather a chancy business.

 The concept of degrees of addiction should be abandoned.
-All smokers have the same problem: nicotine addiction, pure and simple.
+All smokers have the same problem: nicotine addiction.
 And the solution is the same for all of them: stop smoking.